solana-developers/professional-education/README.md

 ☝️ Requirements:

 - You’ll need to be proficient in TypeScript.
+For example, you should understand what `Promise<Array<Item>>` means.

 - A laptop running macOS, Linux, or Windows.